vvo/docs/source/includes/_rest_dns.md

 }
 ```

-## Creating a linked DNS Record
+## Creating a Linked DNS Record

-These records directly creates an link between your site and our traffic director.
+These records directly create an link between your site and our traffic director.

-Optionally you specify the hostname in the request, otherwise we will
-use the custom_domain associated with the site.
+Optionally you specify the hostname in the request, otherwise we will use the custom_domain associated with the site.

 This endpoint requires that a site be specified.
-Its response is the same as
-the normal create endpoint.
+Its response is the same as the normal create endpoint.

 The payload should be specified with `type` set to "NETLIFY" and the `value` should be the `site_id` of your site.